How to Change Honda CBR600 Rear Brake Pads

 - Honda CBR rear brake pad set

 Replacing the Rear Brake Pads on a Honda CBR 600RR

 Step 1.
-Locate the 8mm hanger pin that holds the two brake pads in place, and use your socket to remove it.
+Remove the 8mm hanger pin that holds the two brake pads in place.

 Step 2.
 Pull the brake pads out of the caliper once the pin is removed.